script-php/EasyAPP/DOCUMENTATION.md

 ## View
 The second required file for your page's interface is the view file.
 This will be created in the app/view/ folder, and will have what suffix you want (.tpl, .html, ...).
 In this file you will create the HTML template for your website output.
 In the view, you will be able to access the text from the language that the controller file stored as a PHP variable.
-See the example below how you it works.
+See the example below how it works.

 #### Show output of you page
 If you want to display a view in your page you should use the following code: